jeffh/Fox/docs/source/runner.rst

 Reporters
 ---------

-The runner provides a way to observe its operation via a reporter.
+The runner also provides a way to observe its operation via a reporter.
 Reporters are simply a the `delegate`_ to the runner.
-Reporters are invoked synchronously.
+Reporters are invoked synchronously, so be careful about its performance impact on execution.

 These delegates cannot influence the execution of the runner, but can provide useful user-facing output about the progress of Fox's execution.